 - Season April - September

 - Boat Coordinates N 36° 29′ 32” W 4° 46′ 388”

 - Time Zone GMT +1

 - Electrics 220 Volts

-Spain has a varied climatology although generally speaking, especially in the south, it benefits from favorable weather almost all the year round.
+Spain has a diverse climate, but benefits from favorable weather almost all year round.

-There are a number of theaters, art galleries and museums in the Marbella area as well as a packed cultural program of concerts, dance, jazz and theater during the summer months.
-Concerts have recently been performed by Alexandra Burke, George Benson, Seal, Tom Jones and Jamiroquai.
+There are a number of theaters, art galleries and museums in Marbella as well as packed cultural programs with concerts, dancing, jazz and theater performances during the summer months.

-The Black Box Theatre puts on plays in Spanish and English; the unusual Bonsai Museum features one of Europe’s most important collections of bonsai trees; and the Museum of Spanish Contemporary Engravings exhibits works by Picasso, Miró, Tapies, Chillida and several other important Spanish artists.
+The Black Box Theater performs in both Spanish and English, the Bonsai Museum features one of Europe’s most important collections of bonsai trees and the Museum of Spanish Contemporary Engravings exhibits works by Picasso, Miró, Tapies, Chillida and several other important Spanish artists.

 SCENIC RUN: Work out along the sea front promenade; walk, run, cycle or skate all the way to San Pedro and back.
 Or if that’s too optimistic go part of the way and back.
 It’s a stunning setting, with invigorating sea air and great views guaranteed.